filemombarbosa/fioriweatherapp/README.md

 ## Overview
 Fiori Weather App is an web application developed using SAPUI5 freestyle, which provides information about the weather for a given city.
-The application is designed using the TDD (Test-Driven Development) approach and others best practices development techniques.
+The application is designed using the TDD (Test-Driven Development) approach and others development best practices.

 - **App demo page** - http://sapcodeplace.com/fioriweatherapp
 - **Weather API** - https://openweathermap.org